 - Q: Instead of Coal, Santa Now Gives Bad Children A: Cards Against Humanity

 This is an incredibly easy game to pick up, even if you've never played anything similar before.
 The average player is only going to take a single round to grab onto the concept, making it one of the easier party games to learn.
-There's not even a learning curve to this game - there's as a good a chance for a first-time player to win as there is for anyone else in the game.
-This is the type of thing you'll either love on the first hand or you'll hate, though having some early success will help the game to grow on your a bit.
+There's not even a learning curve to this game—there's as a good a chance for a first-time player to win as there is for anyone else in the game.
+This is the type of thing you'll either love on the first hand or you'll hate, though having some early success will help the game to grow on you a bit.